-I love using the canned biscuits for a few reasons, number one, I loved that I can still get that fresh baked, warm, out of the oven addition to the dish.
+I love using canned biscuits for a few reasons.
+Number one, I loved that I can still add that fresh-baked, warm, out-of-the-oven cozy feeling to the dish.

 Two, I love that they whip up fast so you can literally be eating these babies in less than 30 minutes.